filipowm/spring-api/README.md

 - provide default endpoint names when not set explicitly
 - handy utilities removing boilerplate code used to define endpoints with Spring
 - support both "standard" Servlet-based API as well as Reactive API
+- support OpenAPI 3.0 generation using [SpringDoc](https://springdoc.org/) library

 ## <a id="getting-started"></a> 🚀 Getting Started

 This library works with Java 11 and Spring Boot 2+ / Spring 5+.
 It is preferred to use `spring-api-starter` with Spring Boot.

+When starter is used, it automatically detects whether you are using `webmvc` (servlet approach) or `webflux` (reactive approach).
+Additionally, it automatically configure SpringDoc OpenAPI generation when it detects SpringDoc is being used.

 1. Add dependency:
     - Maven: